clcoffey/innershift.github.io/content/english/blog/25-11-18-The-Unseen-Consequence.md

 ### InnerShift: Uncovering the Real Roots

 My healing journey began when my body and nervous system forced me to STOP.
-I learned that the key was not self-improvement but deconstruction.
+The key was not more self-improvement, but careful deconstruction and re-assembly of how I lived.

-The InnerShift approach provides a **safe, grounded space** necessary to begin this crucial inner work:
+The InnerShift approach provides a **safe, grounded space** to begin that inner work:

-- Uncovering stress and anxiety roots
+- Uncover stress and anxiety roots
-- Integrating old trauma and releasing its grip
+- Integrate old trauma and release its grip
-- Using guided meditation to trace daily triggers
+- Use guided meditation to notice daily triggers and responses

-This is the work of finding out who you really are, facing the parts of yourself you've buried (the shadow), and becoming your authentic self.
+This is the work of discovering who you really are, facing buried parts of yourself, and reclaiming authentic living.
+If this resonates, see my post on the role of the persona in leadership: [From CXO to Costume](/blog/from-cxo-to-costume/) and on the social pressures that keep us conforming: [Herd Morality](/blog/herd-morality/).

 ---